-A central focus of my work has been on the work that the children of immigrants do as language and culture brokers (interpreters/translators): the many ways in which they use their knowledge of two languages to speak, read, write, listen and do things for others.
-I used to say ” for their families” – but importantly, kids are not just interpreting for their families, they are also serving the larger society, as they speak to and for doctors, teachers, store personnel, service providers and more.
+In a number of inter-related research studies, I have explored the work that the children of immigrants do as language and culture brokers (interpreters/translators): the many ways in which they use their knowledge of two languages to speak, read, write, listen and do things for others.
+(I used to say ” for their families” – but importantly, kids are not just interpreting for their families, they are also serving the larger society, as they speak to and for doctors, teachers, store personnel, service providers and more.)

-This page provides links to my own work on this topic, as well information about a burgeoning field of research.
+This page provides links to my own work on this topic.
 See also the Cultural Modeling page for curriculum designed to build on the skills and knowledge gained from language brokering.
 Scroll down for links to additional resources about language brokering in diverse communities around the world, and a brochure for parents, teachers and kids.

 PUBLICATIONS: